Expectation propagation as a way of life: A framework for Bayesian inference on partitioned data: Introduction

+Expectation propagation (EP) is a fast and parallelizable method of distributional approximation via data partitioning.
+Since its introduction by \citet{Opper+Winther:2000} and \citet{Minka:2001b}, EP has been an important Bayesian computational method for inferring intractable posterior densities.

+Motivated by the substantial methodological progress made in the last decade and a half, our aim in this paper is to review the current state of the art, also serving readers with no previous exposure to EP as an introduction to the methodology.
+The main theme of our paper is to use EPs message passing technique as a framework for distributed Bayesian inference.
+The problem is treated in the general setting of combining inferences on data partitioned into disjoint subsets.
+This setting can be motivated from two complementary views of distributed computing, top-down and bottom-up, both of which have gained increasing attention in the statistics and machine learning communities.
+We approach them as instances of the same computational framework.

-Various divide-and-conquer algorithms have been proposed for fitting statistical models to large datasets.
-The basic idea is to partition the data $y$ into $K$ pieces, $y_1,\dots,y_K$, each with likelihood $p(y_k|\theta)$, then analyze each part of the likelihood separately; and finally combine the $K$ pieces to perform inference (typically approximately) for $\theta$.
-In addition to the appeal of such algorithms for parallel or online computation, there is a statistical intuition that they should work well from the law of large numbers: if the $K$ pieces are a random sample of the data, or are independent realizations from a single probability model, then we can think of the log likelihood as the sum of $K$ independent random variables.
+The top-down view deals with fitting statistical models to large data sets, for which many distributed (divide-and-conquer) algorithms have been proposed over the past few years~\citep{Ahn+others:2012,Korattikara+others:2014,Hoffman+others:2013,Scott+others:2016,Wang+Dunson:2013,Neiswanger+others:2014}.
+The motivation for distributing the inference may be to decrease run time or deal with memory limitations.
+The basic idea is to partition the data $y$ into $K$ pieces, $y_1,\dots,y_K$, each with likelihood $p(y_k|\theta)$, then analyze each part of the likelihood separately, and finally combine the $K$ pieces to perform inference (typically approximately) for $\theta$.